juan-leon/orgtabler/README.md

 Tool to transform a csv file into an org-mode formatted table.

-Emacs already has a function that does that, but I am not happy with its performance for big input files.
+Emacs already has a function that does that, but I am not happy with its performance for big input files (and, because of that, it is capped to 999 lines).

+This tool also has the option of colorizing the output (useless for feeding tables to emacs, but convenient to displaying them on a terminal).

 ## Usage